"If I told you that I came from the future, would you laugh?" Review of The Girl Who Leapt Through Time

 So, what at first seems like a fun and zany adventure quickly transforms into a nostalgic and bitter-sweet romance.
 It may only run for a creditable 1hr and 40mins, but The Girl Who Leapt Through Time is an engaging and natural drama, sparkling in its use of fantastical magical power as a means of enlightening the wonder-struck soul of a light headed school girl.

-19 replies on “"If I told you that I came from the future, would you laugh?"
+19 responses to “"If I told you that I came from the future, would you laugh?"
 Review of The Girl Who Leapt Through Time”

 yea i loved it too… its so sad that this wasnt submitted for academy award consideration for best animated movie. it definitely would have won. im hoping they might submit it this year. i really loved the ending too. underneath that colored sky… “time waits for no one”. by the way have u seen skull man?? i dont know how to describe it. if i could use one word to describe the skull man anime: FUBAR.